 Minimalist and handwritten fonts have lost their spark over the last couple of years, especially for larger brands.
 Now, bolder and heavily weighted fonts are starting to gain a lot of traction.

-If you have been running out of ideas lately, now is the time to work on new projects.
-That way, you can stretch your imagination and squeeze that creative juices out.
-Find some time to try out some of these good graphic design ideas and see what outputs you can accomplish.
+If you have been running out of ideas lately, now is the time to work on a new project – get those creative juices flowing and stretch your imagination!
+We hope you find the time to try out some of these graphic design ideas and see what you can create!